gavD/arduino-drum-machine/README.md

 Overview
 --

 This project is an Arduino DIY drum machine, based on the Mozzi open source library, which uses 8-bit samples.
 It uses 3 channels, each with 3 selectable voices.
-Each voice has a pattern selector to choose the beat pattern, and a sequence length.
+Each voice has a pattern selector to choose sequence length and number of beats.
+This uses Euclidean maths, a bit like a simple version of the Euclidean Circles module.

 So, for example, you could have channel A playing a pattern of 16 steps, with channel B playing 7 steps.
 This way, you can get polymetric rhythms.

 ![img/fully-built-drum-machine.jpg](img/fully-built-drum-machine.jpg)

-It comes loaded with samples taken from a Yamaha DD-5 digital drum machine, but you can load on anything you like!
+It comes loaded with samples taken from a Yamaha DD-5 digital drum machine, but you can load anything you like!

 Hardware: Building a DIY Arduino Drum Machine
 --